01 of 13

 How, you may ask, to go about this?

-Welcome to our carefully crafted Paris in 72 hours guide.
-This is a flexible, self-guided tour of the city that allows you to cover a good number of the city's most popular, iconic sights and attractions, while also giving you a solid introduction to some of the French capital's under-appreciated and off-the-beaten track places.
+Welcome to this carefully crafted Paris in 72 hours guide.
+This is a flexible, self-guided tour of the city that allows you to cover a good number of the city's most popular, iconic sights and attractions, while also giving you a solid introduction to some of the French capital's under-appreciated and off-the-beaten-track places.

-Throughout, we offer you basic directions between each point on the itinerary, and in many places, options between two attractions or things to do at a given point in the tour.
+Throughout, you'll see basic directions between each point on the itinerary, and in many places, options between two attractions or things to do at a given point in the tour.
 That way, you can adapt the tour to your particular tastes or mood.

 The Tour at a Glance

-To give you a clear picture of what's in store, or to click through to the main legs of the tour from this page and craft your own, alternative itinerary, this brief overview of the main sights and activities covered over three days should be helpful.
+To give you a clear picture of what's in store, or to scroll through to the main legs of the tour on this page and craft your own, alternative itinerary, this brief overview of the main sights and activities covered over three days should be helpful.

 Day 1: Get an Overview of "Classic" Paris and the Left Bank